Here is a breakdown of major shareholders in Sangamo Therapeutics Inc. (NASDAQ: SGMO)

 Sangamo Therapeutics Inc. (SGMO): Who are the competitors?

-The company’s main competitors (and peers) include Biogen Inc. (BIIB) that is trading -14.84% down over the past 12 months.
-BioMarin Pharmaceutical Inc. (BMRN) is 4.59% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Biogen Inc. (BIIB) that is trading -4.15% down over the past 12 months and Johnson & Johnson (JNJ) that is 44.28% higher over the same period.
+BioMarin Pharmaceutical Inc. (BMRN) is 7.22% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -0.32% from the last report on Jan 28, 2021 to stand at a total of 15.67 million short shares sold with a short interest ratio of 9.65.